What are the roles, of the tenant, the landlord, the housing authority and HUD?

 What are the most commonly failed inspection items?

 The following list will help identify the most common items that arise during inspections.
-Please correct any deficiencies prior to the inspection date.
-There may be additional considerations at the time of inspection.

 1. Smoke detector inoperable or missing